 Gloves is a crook we want in the neighborhood to, like Popeye, protect the weakerest and stomp out Axis ant hills.
 Worst of these, Conrad Veidt, Martin Kosleck, Judith Anderson, are off recent boats from Deutch harbors, good argument against any more of same emigrating here, at least before order is restored.
 Gloves’ is a free-lance force --- were there even police on duty here? --- if there were, Gloves never needed them.
 Nazi plot is to blow up Brooklyn’s harbor.
 Movie Huns lit fuses all over Gotham, part-time commandos like Bogie/Bogey tireless at snuffing them out.
 Recall Norman Lloyd as the saboteur who smirks when he rides by a disabled ship in Hitchcock’s same season thriller?
 Every untoward thing that happened in New York was chalked up to points scored by our enemies.
 I might have got suspicious in 1942 if a Coke machine didn’t work.

 Humphrey Bogart was lately from The Maltese Falcon and perception of him was changing, not only among a public, but employers.
 You could let Bogart live through an end title and even have the girl, these denied him in most work since The Petrified Forest and a long six years in which to repeat himself.
 The Maltese Falcon was also birth to a stock company that would orbit around Bogart, by turns menacing or assisting him.
-These in support were vital to the Bogart enterprise, for where would so many of his be without Lorre, Greenstreet, Elisha Cook, then later Veidt, Helmut Dantine, a first team in again for Casablanca, Passage To Marseille?
-They were essential atmosphere, the threats, always a colorful background.
+These in support were vital to the Bogart enterprise, for where would so many of his be without Lorre, Greenstreet, Elisha Cook, then later Veidt, Helmut Dantine, a first team in again for Casablanca, Passage to Marseille?
+They were essential atmosphere, whether threats, or merely colorful background.
 Any Bogart could boast of an “international” cast, and formula for his bled into vehicles for others --- The Mask Of Dimitrios, The Conspirators, Greenstreet/Lorre spun off into a series of their own.
 The war made all these ventures believable, gave us a sense of what might be happening in Euro hotspots we’d not visit except in newsreels.
 Fan press told of lately arrivals to Hollywood who left family behind that may still be imperiled, so their investment in the fight was total.
 It had to be Bogie’s idea to use Peter Lorre late as Beat The Devil, or John Huston suggested it and Bogart said yes, by all means (he and Lorre close friends).

 Jackie Gleason, Phil Silvers, Bill Demarest As Humor Henchmen